Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Tick bite

-This condition in the ICD-10 classifier is coded as B88.8.
-The full description of the state looks like this:
+This condition is coded in the ICD-10 classifier as B88.8.
+Full description the state looks like this:

-Diseases caused by ticks are borreliosis and tick-borne encephalitis and are also coded in the ICD-10 classification.
+Diseases caused by ticks are borreliosis and tick-borne encephalitis, they are also encoded in the ICD-10 classification.

 • chills;